Get help with the cellular data connection on your iPad (Wi-Fi + Cellular Model)

 - Swipe up from the bottom of the screen to open the Control Center.
 Tap the airplane icon to turn airplane mode on.
 Wait three seconds, then turn it off.

 - Restart your iPad.

-- Check for a carrier settings update:
+- Check for a carrier settings update.

 - Update your iPad with the latest version of iOS.

-- Restore the iPad as new.
+- Restore your iPad as new.